minity-script/minity/docs/SYNTAX.md

   // ~ ~ ~ is now three blocks above
 }
 ````
-You will probably use this only for absolute coordinates, because mclang provides a more convenient way to change position with direction modifiers.
+You will probably use this only for absolute coordinates, because minity provides a more convenient way to change position with direction modifiers.

 #### <tt>**rotated** *rotation*</tt>
 Changes the current execution position, thus changing the meaning of local coordinates in the following statement(s):